ork-labs/ork/docs/ROADMAP.md

 **Objective:** Provide opinionated, high-level wrappers for key ecosystem tools to create a seamless "better together" experience.

 **Rationale:** While users *could* interact with tools like Terraform or SSH using the generic `exec` module, providing dedicated, intelligent wrappers greatly improves the user experience.
-It reduces boilerplate, enforces best practices, and allows GXO to handle complex state-passing automatically, directly solving the "State Gap" problem.
+It reduces boilerplate, enforces best practices, and allows ORK to handle complex state-passing automatically, directly solving the "State Gap" problem.

 **Impacted Files & Detailed Changes:**